MCOTV950E4MO-BK - Oven MIDEA - Free user manual and instructions

 - For cooking below 100°C, the preheating function cannot be set.

-- After 15 minutes of continuous preheating, the preheating temperature has not reached, "E-03" will display for 3 seconds, and then the oven will return to standby mode.
+- After 15 minutes of continuous preheating, if the preheating temperature has not been reached, "E-03" will display for 3 seconds, and then the oven will return to standby mode.

 - After preheating is completed, if there is no operation within 2 hours, the oven will beep once and return to standby mode.